-Disclaimer: This post contains Amazon affiliate links.
+Disclaimer: This post may contain Amazon affiliate links.
 Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

-Miso is said to have originated from the ancient Chinese fermented food called “hishio (醤)”, which was brought to Japan in the late 6th or 7th century.
+Miso is said to have originated from the ancient Chinese fermented food called “hishio (醤),” which was brought to Japan in the late 6th or 7th century.
 In the “Taiho Ritsuryo” (Laws and Regulations enacted in 701), it was referred as “mishou”, then it changed to “misho” and finally to “miso” over the time.
 At that time, people didn’t dissolve miso in water; they applied it to food or ate it on its own.
 Later, a Zen priest developed a way to grind miso and use it as a condiment, giving birth to miso soup.
 At that time, however, miso was a luxury item.

 In the Kamakura period (late 12th to mid-14th century), samurai society developed a basic eating style called “ichijiru ichisai (one soup, one meal),” and miso soup was born by monks from China who introduced mortars, and warriors began drinking miso soup daily.
-By the 16th century, soldiers were drinking miso soup on the battlefield, using boiled taro stems in miso as cords.
-When they ran out of food, they chopped the stems, added hot water, and ate, creating a prototype for “instant miso soup”.
+By the 16th century, soldiers drank miso soup on the battlefield, using boiled taro stems in miso as cords.
+When they ran out of food, they chopped the stems, added hot water, and ate, creating a prototype for “instant miso soup.”

 What is Miso Soup Made of?